← Math & statistics

 What does the share URL store?

-The link stores the family, a, b, h, v, domain preset, x*, and whether teacher mode is on.
-Anyone opening the link sees the same graph and settings right away.
+The link stores the family, a, b, h, v, domain preset, x*, and whether teacher mode is on, so the same graph and settings open right away.